 Judy Istock Butterfly Haven

-Walk through the amazing world of butterflies in this 2,700 square foot tropical green house filled with more than 1,000 butterflies.
+Walkthrough the fantastic world of butterflies in this 2,700 square foot tropical greenhouse filled with more than 1,000 butterflies.
 Children will be immersed in colorful butterflies and exotic birds.
 Even more exciting is that children can watch museum staff release new butterflies into the exhibit every day.
 This was really fun to see!

 This cool water table exhibit is not your typical water play.
 Kids will get to build dams, learn about the Chicago locks, control water turbines, and change the flow of the river.
 I found this area great for all ages as younger kids can splash around while older ones enjoy building and learning Chicago’s water systems.